-Schneider discovered one particularly useful boundary on the power of certain program monitors [Sch00].
-He defined a class of monitors that respond to potential security violations by halting the target application, and he showed that these monitors can only enforce safety properties-security policies that specify that "nothing bad ever happens" in a valid run of the target [Lam77].
+Schneider defined the first formal models of program monitors and discovered one particularly useful boundary on their power [24].
+He defined a class of monitors that respond to potential security violations by halting the target application, and he showed that these monitors can only enforce safety properties security policies that specify that "nothing bad ever happens" in a valid run of the target [18].
 When a monitor in this class detects a potential security violation (i.e., "something bad"), it must halt the target.

-Although Schneider's result applies only to a particular class of program monitors, it is generally believed that all program monitors, even ones that have greater abilities than just to halt the target, are able to enforce only safety properties.
-The main result of the present paper is to prove that certain program monitors can enforce non-safety properties.
+Although Schneider's result applies only to a particular class of program monitors, other research on formalizing monitors has likewise developed only models that enforce just safety properties.
+In this paper, we advance the theoretical understanding of practical program monitors by proving that certain types of monitors can enforce non-safety properties.
 These monitors are modeled by edit automata, which have the power to insert actions on behalf of and suppress actions attempted by the target application.
 We prove an interesting lower bound on the properties enforceable by such monitors: a lower bound that encompasses strictly more than safety properties.